A choice blend of cultural immersion and safari splendor enhanced by the invaluable knowledge of an African Sky guide.

-A morning spent at leisure in inspiring mountain scenery is followed by a return journey to Johannesburg where guests are then assisted with check-in at the airport or, alternatively, transferred to any location of their choice in either Johannesburg or Pretoria after a memorable tour of South Africa.
+A morning spent at leisure in inspiring mountain scenery is followed by a return journey to Johannesburg where guests are then assisted with check-in at the airport or, alternatively, transferred to any location of their choice in either Johannesburg or Pretoria after a memorable South African tour.